Exercise 2

 2

-Plot your observed_stat, and specify that the direction should be greater.
-Our statistic is naturally bounded at 0.
+Plot your observed_stat, and specify that the direction should be "greater".
+Our statistic is naturally bounded at 0, so we are not interested in the left side of the distribution.

 3